Nationality

 If you can not present yourself in person at the Embassy in Tokyo in order to sign this declaration you can give a power of attorney to another person to do so.
 If applicable, the power of attorney, duly legalized and translated, has to be joined to your file.

 The file will be submitted to the Federal Public Service Foreign Affairs.
 You will be notified of its approval and invited to sign the declaration at the Embassy in Tokyo.
-On that occasion you can bring along all the necessary documents for the registration and a passport for your child.
-After registration your child will receive a National Registry number.
+On that occasion you can bring along all the necessary documents for a passport for your child.
+After registration, your child will receive a National Registry number.

 2. “Declaration of conservation” - art 22 § 1 - 5° (WBN/CNB)

 You are a Belgian registered at the Embassy?
 You possess another nationality besides the Belgian?
 You were born outside of Belgium after 01/01/1967 and you have not been registered with a city administration in Belgium since you turned 18?
-You can not proof that you have been employed abroad by a Belgian company or authority?
-If your answer to all these questions is yes then you will have to sign a declaration of conservation before you turn 28 in order to keep your Belgian nationality.
-If you don’t sign this declaration you will lose automatically the Belgian nationality on your 28th birthday by law.
+You cannot proof that you have been employed abroad by a Belgian company or authority?
+You have not applied for and received a Belgian eID or a Belgian passport between your 18th and 28th anniversary?
+If all these affirmations are correct, then you will have to sign a declaration of conservation or apply for a Belgian eID or passport before you turn 28 in order to keep your Belgian nationality.
+If not, you will lose automatically the Belgian nationality on your 28th birthday by law.

 3. Renouncing Belgian nationality - art 24 (WBN/CNB)